 A lifelong resident of Westchester County, New York, Tom O’Brien, AIA has developed a vast portfolio of country home and barn designs that reflect his sense of place.
 Commissions from as far away as Dublin, Ireland and Christ Church, New Zealand illustrate his ability to blend traditional American aesthetics with contemporary international lifestyles.

 Tom started working with the Bedford firm Elder and Angell as a 14-year-old architect’s apprentice.
 After earning degrees in construction technology at Alfred State University, he went on to receive his Bachelor of Architecture degree from the University of Toronto.
-Upon graduation, he returned home to Westchester to start his practice in 1980.
+Upon graduation, he returned home to Westchester to start his practice in the 1980s.

 Tom draws inspiration from the designs of world-renowned architects, as well as the centuries-old structures he finds along country roads throughout North America and Europe.
 A perennial student of world architecture, he always has a sketchpad on hand while international motorcycle touring.
 Applying the detail of an 18th-century French barn to a 21st-century Westchester home is one of the many ways Tom brings a global perspective to residential design.